Nelson-Dominici/Doorsphp/README.md

 ## 🌿 How to use
 <p>

-Creating the API will revolve around the app\Modules folder.
-As mentioned in the topic above, this folder is responsible for grouping the functions of a specific entity, functions such as: Services, Controller and Routes, you can add as many as you want.
-Inside it there is a folder called User which is an entity to serve as an example, containing files with these functions.
-Now let's talk about these functions using these files as an example:
+Creating the API will revolve around the app\Modules folder. there will be utilities such as: Services, Controller and Routes, related to an entity (you can add as many as you want).
+Inside it there is a folder called User which is an entity that I recommend you follow as an example.
+Here's how to use the utilities:

 </p>